 - Inclusion, citizenship and exclusion, 7,5 ECTS

-- Critical Methodologies in Ethnic and Migration Studies, 7,5 ECTS
+- Contemporary Issues in Ethnic and Migration Studies 7,5 ECTS

-- Special Readings in Ethnic and Migration Studies, 7,5 ECTS (topic announced each semester)
+- Advanced methodology and methods in Ethnic and Migration Studies 7,5 ECTS

-- Contemporary Issues in Ethnic and Migration Studies, 7,5 ECTS (topic announced each semester)
+- Special Readings in Ethnic and Migration Studies 7,5 ECTS

 Semester 4 (= 30 ECTS)

-- MA thesis (including a compulsory Research Colloquium that starts in Semester 3).
+- Master’s Thesis in Ethnic and Migration Studies (including a compulsory Research Colloquium that starts in Semester 3).

 Master thesis and examination requirements

-During the third semester (autumn), each student will also be assigned an individual supervisor and the topic of the thesis is developed and finally confirmed by the student in consultation with his/her supervisor.
-Practical, theoretical and ethical issues related to the research process leading to the composition of the master’s thesis are resolved in consultation with the supervisor.
+In the beginning of the fourth semester (spring) each student will also be assigned an individual supervisor and the topic of the thesis is developed and finally confirmed by the student in consultation with his/her supervisor.
+Practical, theoretical, and ethical issues related to the research process leading to the composition of the master’s thesis are resolved in consultation with the supervisor.

-The fourth semester (spring) is mainly devoted to the composition of the master’s thesis.
+The spring is mainly devoted to the composition of the master’s thesis.
 The master’s thesis is written within the main area of study, Ethnic and Migration Studies.
-It is normally written in English but may also be written in another language, if the student can present good reasons for doing so and provided that supervisor and faculty have sufficient knowledge of the chosen language.
+It is normally written in English but may also be written in another language if the student can present good reasons for doing so and provided that the supervisor and faculty have sufficient knowledge of the chosen language.

 Authors of completed theses will present and defend their work at seminars in June.
-They will also be assigned (and must fulfil) the role of seminar discussant of a thesis written by a fellow master’s candidate.
+They will also be assigned (and must fulfill) the role of seminar discussant of a thesis written by a fellow master’s candidate.
 If other course requirements are fulfilled, they may then proceed to graduation to the degree of Master of Arts in Ethnic and Migration Studies at Linköping University.
-The length of the MA thesis is normally 60–100 pages.
+The length of the MA thesis is normally around 60 pages.

 If the student fails to complete the thesis in time for examination at the end of the second year, s/he will get an opportunity to do so as soon as is convenient within the framework of the second-year master’s seminar.